Technical requirements for templates

 • Checksum

-• Password reset / Credential reset feature compatible
+• Password reset feature, or credential reset feature compatibility

 • No display required for initial setup